WESTLAND GALLERY - INTERNATIONAL WOMEN'S DAY

 $650.00

+In the 1920s, this piece of land was sold, never anticipating its development as the site for 60 refineries.
+Benzene, one of several atmospheric pollutants, causes cancer.
+This is a life-and-death political issue for the Indigenous families on the reserve.
 The style of this piece draws from the Mughal Miniatures of the 18th century with their non-Western depiction of space.
-The viewer reads the piece moving up vertically, with blocks of calligraphy intersecting with the painted objects.
+The viewer reads the piece moving up vertically.
+Roberta likes the blocks of calligraphy intersecting with the painted objects.